-a) Any spilled pellets or chips or overfill in the boiler compartment to be cleared promptly and inspected at least weekly
+- Any spilled pellets, chips or overfill in the boiler compartment to be cleared promptly and inspected at least weekly - b) Clear spaces to be maintained around external pellet hoppers and the outer building envelope.
+Weekly inspections of this area to be undertaken and all overspill material to be removed

-- b) The correct storage arrangements for pellets or woodchip is essential to prevent moisture absorption.
-They will absorb moisture from damp floors or walls which can lead to either spontaneous combustion in extreme cases or can also damage the boiler - c) All waste ash to be collected and retained within a proprietary metal lidded receptacle (preferably located externally and fed by screw mechanism) incorporating fire dampers to any wall openings - d) Waste to be removed in accordance with the manufacturer's recommendations and doused with/in water before final disposal - e) Where possible a clear space of at least 3 metres to be maintained around the plant and associated equipment.
+- c) The correct storage arrangements for pellets or woodchip is essential to prevent moisture absorption.
+They will absorb moisture from damp floors or walls which can lead to either spontaneous combustion in extreme cases or can also damage the boiler - All waste ash to be collected and retained within a proprietary metal lidded receptacle (preferably located externally and fed by screw mechanism) incorporating fire dampers to any wall openings - e) Waste to be removed in accordance with the manufacturer's recommendations and doused with/in water before final disposal - f) Where possible a clear space of at least 3 metres to be maintained around the plant and associated equipment - g) There is a risk that pellets in enclosed fuel stores can produce carbon monoxide under certain conditions.
+Storage areas should be treated as confined spaces and appropriate ventilation and gas checks to be undertaken before entering enclosed stores or hoppers - h) Low level bulk fuel containers or hoppers are to be guarded to prevent unauthorised access to moving mechanical parts.
+Safe working arrangements around entry to the bulk fuel container to be adopted.